• Skip to main content

 The buns – I insist on Oroweat Country Potato Buns.
 Toasted as the original calls for or untoasted as I prefer – your call.

-I add in my secret ingredient – a seasoning blend from one state south (Bolner’s Fiesta Extra Fancy Uncle Chris Steak Seasoning from Texas) that goes way past salt and pepper to make these beauties really sing!
-The dill pickles (and there MUST be dill pickles slices!) are from my fave brand and don’t even think of using ketchup – only French’s yellow mustard!
-You could – if you like – add a slice of Velveeta cheese to these, but this is a rare time when I prefer my burger sans fromage.
+I add in My secret ingredient – a seasoning blend from one state south (Bolner’s Fiesta Extra Fancy Uncle Chris Steak Seasoning from Texas) that goes way past salt and pepper to make these beauties really sing!
+The dill pickles (and there MUST be dill pickles slices!) are from My fave brand and don’t even think of using ketchup – only French’s yellow mustard!
+You could – if you like – add a slice of Velveeta cheese to these, but this is a rare time when I prefer My burger sans fromage.

-Try them just once and I guarantee you’ll be hooked – Sooners, I think you’ll approve of my version most stridently. 🙂
+Try them just once and I guarantee you’ll be hooked – Sooners, I think you’ll approve of My version most stridently. 🙂

 Battle on – The Generalissimo